-Church of St. Dunwyd was erected in the 12th century as a building consisting of nave and chancel.
-At the beginning of the fourteenth century, a tower was added, and at the end of that century, the Lady Chapel.
-In the fifteenth century, the presbytery was rebuilt, in the next century nave.
-In 1878, the nave of the building was renovated and in 1907 the tower was rebuilt.
+Church of St. Dunwyd was built in the 12th century as a Romanesque building consisting of a nave and a chancel.
+At the beginning of the 14th century, a tower was built thanks to the foundation of the Stradling family, owners of the nearby castle, and at the end of that century the Lady Chapel was added.
+In the 15th century, the chancel was rebuilt, and in the next century the nave was rebuilt.
+In 1878, the church’s nave was renovated and the tower was rebuilt in 1907.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.